-Traditionally, vocational rehabilitation (VR), including job development, focused almost exclusively on serving the client with disabilities.
+Traditionally, vocational rehabilitation (VR), including job development, focused almost exclusively on serving the individual with disabilities.
 VR counselors would assess the individual’s needs, offer training, and help the person find a job.

 Lately, however, there has a been greater focus on including the needs of the business community in the VR focus.
 In recent years, some states have recognized the value of seeing the employer as a customer, as much as the person with a disability.
 This is called the “dual-customer” approach.